joshsalvi/joshsalvi.github.io/_pages/about.md

 ---

 ### About
-I am a resident in the Research Concentration Program as part of the MGH/McLean Adult Psychiatry Residency Program, arriving here after completing my tenure at the Weill Cornell / Rockefeller / Sloan-Kettering Tri-Institutional MD-PhD Program in New York City.
+I am a resident in the Physician-Scientist Training Program (PSTP) in Psychiatry as part of the MGH/McLean Adult Psychiatry Residency Program, arriving here after completing my tenure at the Weill Cornell / Rockefeller / Sloan-Kettering Tri-Institutional MD-PhD Program in New York City.

 My background is in neuroscience, biophysics, and dynamical systems.
 During my graduate training in the laboratory of Jim Hudspeth at The Rockefeller University, I employed a combination of micromechanical, electrophysiological, and computational techniques to find that sensory hair bundles are controlled not simply by their genetics, but by their mechanical microenvironment.
 I developed a system called a mechanical-load clamp, analogous to a dynamic clamp in electrophysiology, that permits an experimenter to control the various mechanical loads imparted onto hair bundles.
 Using this system, we found that these mechanical changes control how a hair bundle responds to perturbations and discovered an evolutionary role imparted by the cell’s mechanical niche.
 I went on to complete a Postdoctoral Fellowship at The Rockefeller University, followed by a Grass Fellowship in Neuroscience at the Marine Biological Laboratory in Woods Hole, MA.
 Here I continued my efforts in the field of sensory neuroscience.